-During the Civil War, women were a strategic asset to both sides, but especially to the Confederacy.
-As the men marched off to war they quickly learned to manage plantations, work in factories, and sew uniforms.
-Chimborazo Hospital in Richmond, Virginia was one such example of their gallant efforts.
+By this time, the Civil War had erupted, and both sides of the conflict needed all the help they could get, but especially in the South.
+As the men marched off to war, women quickly learned to manage plantations, work in factories, and sew uniforms.
+Chimborazo Hospital in Richmond, Virginia was one such example of their efforts.
 Run almost entirely by women, it was the largest military hospital in the world at the time, treating more than 76,000 men.

-For more than two years the hospital was successfully managed by Phoebe Yates Pember, a young Jewish widow who, dissatisfied with the inactivity of civilian life, accepted the position of chief matron of the second division.
+In December 1862, Pember reported to the hospital to serve as chief matron.
+For more than two years, she successfully managed one of the hospitals five divisions.
 Like many other Civil War nurses, Pember faced numerous professional barriers and regularly endured insults from those who believed that no respectable woman should minister to the needs of wounded men.
 Highly competent and strong-minded, she continued to care for them despite these objections.